mrabbitz/Project1-CUDA-Flocking/README.md

 ## Part 3: Performance Analysis
 - Frames Per Second (FPS) is the measurment of performance in this section.
 FPS is measured using a GLFW timer within the main loop.
-- In cases where Visualization of the boids is disabled, the FPS reported will be for the the simulation only.
+- In cases where Visualization of the boids is disabled, the FPS reported will be for the simulation only.

 ### 3.1: FPS vs Boid Count - fixed block size of 128